smartcontractkit/cre-templates/starter-templates/multi-chain-token-manager/contracts/README.md

 Configure ProtocolSmartWallet contracts for CCIP.

-This step configures each ProtocolSmartWallet contract with the addresses of the ProtocolSmartWallet contracts deployed on each other chain, which allows it to verify that the CCIP sender is a ProtocolSmartWallet on another chain when it receives a cross-chain token transfer with data
+This step sets up each ProtocolSmartWallet with the addresses of its counterparts on other chains, enabling it to verify that any incoming CCIP message comes from a legitimate ProtocolSmartWallet on another chain.

 First, update the `getProtocolSmartWallet` function in [ConfigureTokenManagerContracts.s.sol](./scripts/multi-chain-token-manager/ConfigureTokenManagerContracts.s.sol) to return the addresses of the contracts you deployed in the previous step.